ryanmcmasters/electricLullabies/README.md

-# i will write one new tweet-length lullaby a day.
+# i will write one new single line lullaby each day.

 # these run in SuperCollider (http://supercollider.github.io/).